dankelley/oce-issues/12xx/1228/README.md

 I got by trial and error).
 For reasons I don't know, this difference is always a small integer times 1e-3.
 I assume that's some sort of rounding artifact.

+* 1228b.R looks at velocity (just 1 component).
+Result: diff at start (matlab is inserting 2^15 values, like missing values I guess) and from ensemble number 8281 (found using locator() on the graph ...
+I've not looked at the data carefully yet)